 What is the SIRFLOX study?

-SIRFLOX is an international research study that evaluated a new treatment option for patients with colorectal cancer that has spread to the liver.
-The study compared the results of adding Selective Internal Radiation Therapy (SIRT) using SIR-Spheres Y-90 resin microspheres to a standard treatment with chemotherapy alone.
+SIRFLOX1 is an international research study that evaluated a new treatment option for patients with colorectal cancer that has spread to the liver.
+The study compared the results of adding Selective Internal Radiation Therapy (SIRT) using SIR-Spheres® Y-90 resin microspheres to a standard treatment with chemotherapy alone.

 What did the SIRFLOX study show, and what could this mean for me?

-The SIRFLOX study results indicate that, in patients just diagnosed with unresectable liver metastases from colorectal cancer, the addition of SIR-Spheres Y-90 resin microspheres to standard chemotherapy extends the time before tumours in the liver start to grow again.
+The SIRFLOX study did not meet its primary enpoint of superior progression-free survival, taking into account progression inside and outside the liver but the results indicate that, in patients just diagnosed with unresectable liver metastases from colorectal cancer, the addition of SIR-Spheres Y-90 resin microspheres to standard chemotherapy extends the time before tumours in the liver start to grow again.
 This is important because the liver is the main organ where colorectal cancer spreads to first and these liver tumours most often cause the patient’s health status to decline.

 REsect2 is a retrospective analysis of the SIRFLOX study patient cohort.
 The extensive radiological database of SIRFLOX was evaluated by a panel of 14 HPB (Hepato-Pancreato-Biliary) surgeons from leading medical centres in Belgium, France, Germany, Italy, The Netherlands, Spain, the UK and the USA to compare potential liver resectability (liver tumour removal) at baseline and follow-up.